Deep Learning GPU Benchmarks

 Multi GPU Deep Learning Training Performance

-The next level of deep learning performance is to distribute the work and training loads across multiple GPUs.
-The AIME A4000 and the AIME G400 support up to four server capable GPUs.
+The AIME A4004 and the AIME G500 support up to four server capable GPUs.

-Deep learning does scale very well across multiple GPUs.
 The method of choice for multi GPU scaling is to spread the batch across the GPUs.
 Therefore the effective (global) batch size is the sum of the local batch sizes of each GPU in use.
 Each GPU does calculate the back propagation for the applied inputs of the batch slice.
 The back propagation results of each GPU are then summed and averaged.
 The weights of the model are adjusted accordingly and have to be distributed back to all GPUs.

 Concerning the data exchange, there is a peak of communication happening to collect the results of a batch and adjust the weights before the next batch can be calculated.
 While the GPUs are working on calculation a batch not much or no communication at all is happening across the GPUs.

-In this standard solution for multi GPU scaling one has to make sure that all GPUs run at the same speed, otherwise the slowest GPU will be the bottleneck for which all GPUs have to wait for!
-Therefore mixing of different GPU types is not useful.
+In this standard solution for multi GPU scaling one has to make sure that all GPUs run at the same speed, otherwise the slowest GPU will be the bottleneck for which all GPUs have to wait for.
+Therefore mixing of different GPU types is not useful!

 Conclusions